Course leader: Mr Hussey

 WHAT IS THE COURSE STRUCTURE LIKE?

-The course is a two year course, with a possibility of a one year AS version.
+The course is a two-year course.
 It consists of two exams and a language investigation piece of coursework.
-The exams are worth 40% each, and the coursework will be 20%.
-All exams will be taken at the end of your second year.
+The exams are worth 40% each, and the coursework will be 20% All exams will be taken at the end of your second year.

 Paper 1 Literary Genres.
 Aspects of Tragedy (2 hours 30 mins – 75 marks)